consoledot/notely/README.md

 Go and React for the frontend.

 ## Features
-- Creeate note
+- Create note
 - delete note
 - update note
 - get list of notes for a user
 - get sinle note
+- Create User account